KurtisStirling/Bitcoin-Knots-Brand/Brand/icons/Icons-README.md

 ## Other uses

-- For SVG use `favicon.svg` as this contains black circle background.
+- For SVG Glyph with no background, use `knots-glyph.svg`
-- `favicon-no-background.svg` can be used for just the shape but may not display well in light mode.
+- For SVG use `knots-icon-master-1024.svg` or `favicon.svg` as this contains black circle background.
-- For high res square PNG use `knots-favicon-master-1024.png`
+- For PNG use `knots-icon-master-1024.png`